kesh-lang/kesh/examples.md

 --> [ name: 'Joe', hairy: false, walks: true, talks: true ]
 ```

+Conceptually, an object is also a function, returning a copy of the provided object with itself applied as the prototype.

 The bottom prototype is the unit type [`#nothing`](#special-types), an object that only ever returns itself.

 Accessing a missing field will therefore not produce an error, but always return `#nothing`.